patriciorodriguezOT/TA-Nebraska/Readme.md

 ## Workflow
 When a new test script needs to be created or updated, a ticket should be created on Jira with all the details.

-Create a new branch from ta-develp with prefix 'impl-' and the number of the ticket.
-Once the new changes are applied, it is sent to review and then marged to ta-develop
+Create a new branch from the ta-develop branch, using the prefix 'impl-' and the number of the ticket on the name.
+Once the new changes are applied, it is sent to review and then marged to ta-develop.

-For completing this process, the tool used is Sourcetree - Git-flow.
+Currently, to complete the hole process, the tool used is Sourcetree - Git-flow.

 ## Folder Structure